sunnyxyf/Bayesian/README.md

 framework and provide biological insights from the results.</p>

 <h3>Contact</h3>
-If you have any questions or suggestions, please mail to 2414271896@qq.com or shifeng@mail.hzau.edu.cn.
+If you have any questions or suggestions, please mail to xia_juan@webmail.hzau.edu.cn or nnl1010@126.com.